 Have you ever used an app that initially was awesome, but as you used it and entered more data, it started lagging and working slower until it was barely usable at all?
 If yes, you have experienced too large of a Big-O notation running time of this app.

 In short, saying that time, memory, money or anything else is O(X) means that it’s somewhat proportional to X, but we don’t care about the exact ratio.
 Let me share a relevant story …

 Codility birthday cakes

-Most of my experience as a developer comes from working at Codility.
-I joined the company when there were eight of us, and now there is over a hundred employees.
-We had a tradition that every time someone brought in a cake for a birthday, it was shared with all of us.
+Most of my experience as a software engineer comes from working at Codility.
+I joined the company when there were eight of us, and now there are over a hundred employees.
+We had a tradition that every time someone brought in a birthday cake, it was shared with all of us.
 Initially, even a small cake was enough (even to have seconds).
-As we grew in size, people started to bring in more cake, and each person was limited to one small piece.
+As we grew in size, people started to bring in more cakes, and each person was limited to one small piece.

 It became clear that this tradition was not sustainable.
 Why not?
 Can’t we agree on having smaller pieces and buying more cakes?
 This is because sooner or later, there will be more cakes than we could eat, even if we didn’t eat anything else at all!